hashicorp/terraform-website/content/source/docs/plugin/framework/acctests.html.md

 documentation](/docs/extend/testing/acceptance-tests/testcase.html) for more
 information on using `resource.TestCase`.

-We anticipate releasing an improved testing experience for the framework in the near future.
+-> **Note:** We anticipate releasing an improved testing experience for the framework in the near future.